The Call Back Home: A Return to What We’ve Lost

 The jungle creeps around our human world.

-There are still large swathes of land untouched by machines.
+There are still large swathes of land untouched.

 Roads are a river of dust and dirt and cobblestone.